-Generally speaking, Apple calculates this based on roughly how far away from the screen you will be in general usage.
-We tend to hold our phones a lot closer to our faces than our computers, hence why the MacBook Pro 13 has fewer pixels than the iPhone 11 Pro Max.
+To get to these numbers, Apple estimates how far away from the screen an average user will be.
+We tend to hold our phones a lot closer to our faces than our computers, so the MacBook Pro 13 has fewer pixels than the iPhone 11 Pro Max.

 Whether you’re talking about the MacBook or iPhone, though, any Retina label indicates an incredibly crisp display—something we noted in our review.

 In today’s market, the best deal for the level of features and quality is the M1 MacBook Pro.
 Their performance is currently unrivaled; they have plenty of upgrade options and then switch to Apple Silicon future-proofs your device.